-Moving from the examination of housing problems to severe housing problems, it is clear that a large majority of the households experiencing housing problems are actually experiencing severe housing problems.
+Moving from the examination of housing problems to severe housing problems, the data make clear that a large majority of the households experiencing housing problems are actually experiencing severe housing problems.
 Minority households are also disproportionately represented in the data presented below.

 Once again, these data are relfective of the anecdotal evidence in Dunkirk, from talking to residents and community organizations, that 1. a large percentage of housing in Dunkirk is substandard and 2. lower-income and/or minority households suffer most from this substandard housing.

-Severe Housing Problems Has one or more of four housing problems our housing four housing
+Severe Housing Problems Has one or more of four housing problems Has none of the four housing problems Household has no/negative income, but none of the other housing problems

 Jurisdiction as a whole 820 240 64

 White 440 125 20

 Black / African American 30 0 0

 Asian 0 0 4

 American Indian, Alaska Native 0 0 0

 Pacific Islander 0 0 0

 Hispanic 340 115 40